NishantDP/Unsupervised_Learning/README.md

 - Effects of changing K on the result.
 Deciding the K by Elbow method: Changing K.ipynb
 - Feature scaling implementation in Python: Feature Scaling Example.ipynb
 - Feature Scaling using StandardScaler and MinMaxScaler: Feature Scaling.ipynb

+### 2. Hierarchical Clustering

+In this section, the following methods/examples are implemented:

+- AgglomerativeClustering in sklearn with:
+	- Ward's linkage
+	- Average linkage
+	- Complete linkage
+- Performance metrics: adjusted_rand_score
+- Effect of normalization on clustering
+- Dendrogram visualization with scipy
+- Visualization with Seaborn's clustermap